Course details

 • Monitor hydration status and understand basic fluid balance (intake and output)

-• Healthy diet, aspiration precautions, assistance with eating and drinking, dietary restrictions, dysphagia vocabulary, fluid balance, intake/output (I/O), signs of dehydration, hydration monitoring
+• Healthy eating, aspiration prevention (prophylaxis), feeding support, dietary restrictions, dysphagia vocabulary, fluid balance, input/output (I/O), signs of dehydration, hydration monitoring

 Learning objectives